 G Suite for Education (formerly called Google Apps for Education) is a suite of web applications including Gmail, Hangouts, Google Calendar, Google Drive, Docs, Sheets, Slides, Groups, News, Play, Sites, and Google Vault (about the difference between Vault and Spinbackup read here). that are customizable and designed specifically for use in schools, colleges, universities, and other educational institutions.

-Google Apps for Education (GAFE) was first launched in Arizona State University in 2006.
+G Suite for Education (GSFE) was first launched in Arizona State University in 2006.
 It now has over 25 million users worldwide and is used by 74 of the top 100 universities.

-There is a wealth of information available on the web with tips for using Google Apps for Education effectively in the classroom and as an organizational, planning and creation tool for education.
-However, GAFE is not without its issues and as with any other cloud applications that are relied on for work or education, it is important to have an appropriate backup management plan in place
+There is a wealth of information available on the web with tips for using G Suite for Education (formerly known as GAFE) effectively in the classroom and as an organizational, planning and creation tool for education.
+However, GSFE is not without its issues and as with any other cloud applications that are relied on for work or education, it is important to have an appropriate backup management plan in place

 Potential Issues and Problems using G Suite for Education